ahmedqamesh/xray-irradiation-system-Bonn/README.md

 This page contains information and timetable of the X-ray irradiation system in Bonn Uni Physics department, SILAB group.
 This facility is located at Bonn university.
 It is accessible, upon request, to all users from the HEP community.
 ## Main Characteristics and Setup
 The available x-ray tube uses a high voltage to accelerate electrons released by thermoionic effect in the electric field set by the operational voltage of the machine.
 The tube can be operated in a voltage range of **2 kV** to **60 kV** and continuously powered at **3 kW**.
 The characteristics of the tube are summarized in Tab 4.1.<p align="center"><img src="https://github.com/ahmedqamesh/Xray_Irradiation_System_Bonn/blob/master/images/tablexray.png" width = 600 title=""></p>The tube parameters are adjustable using a graphical user interface.
 The tube itself is installed at the top of a **110 cm× 70 cm × 103 cm** cabinet with lead-glass front window so that all measurements are performed inside this radiation safe housing (see Fig. 4.1(a)).<p align="center"><img src="https://github.com/ahmedqamesh/Xray_Irradiation_System_Bonn/blob/master/images/tablexraycabinet.png" width = 700 title=""></p>.
+The system has been assembled to radiation test silicon integrated circuits for Total Ionizing Dose (TID) effects at different temperatures.
+Temperatures approaching 0 degrees or below require a controlled dry atmoshpere using liquid nitrogen inside the irradiation cabinet.
 ## GEANT4 Simulation
 A measurement of the X-ray spectrum is very crucial, since the X-ray distributions influence the penetration of the X-rays through the target and so the absorbed radiation dose received.
 An accurate measurement of the X-ray spectrum is complex and time consuming because of the high count rates of the beam.
 A simulation in this case is a more convenient way to get the spectrum.
 For that purpose **GEANT4** simulation (Version 4.10.p01 compiled with CLHEP 2.1.3.1 libraries) toolkit has been used to simulate the X-ray spectrum produced by the tube and study the effect of tube potential and